What is a refractometer?

 Refractometers measure refractive index, which is often converted into a concentration measurement; typically of sugar (°Brix) for food applications or other easily useable concentration scales relative to the products being measured.
 Every single one of our refractometers is supplied with a Certificate of Calibration ensuring that every one of our instruments are traceable to NIST and ICUMSA standards.

 The Eclipse pro-range of handheld refractometers feature high quality optics for a clear field of view and are manufactured using a robust ‘all-metal’ design with rubber handgrip and replaceable polyurethane illuminator flap.
-Each refractometer is supplied with a soft carry case and a Certificate of Calibration.
+Each refractometer is supplied with a soft carry case and a Certificate of Verification.

 For more information on the Eclipse range by Bellingham + Stanley, click here.